Nigeria Airways

-Nigeria Airways Ltd., more commonly known as Nigeria Airways, was a one-time Nigerian airline.
+Nigeria Airways Ltd., more commonly known as Nigeria Airways, was the national airline of Nigeria.
 The company was founded in 1958 after the dissolution of West African Airways Corporation (WAAC).
 It held the name West African Airways Corporation Nigeria (WAAC Nigeria) until 1971, when it was renamed, until it ceased operations in 2003.
 The government of Nigeria owned a majority of the airline (51%) until 1961, when it boosted its shareholding in the company to 100% and made it the country's flag carrier.
 At the time of dissolution, the airline's headquarters were at Airways House in Abuja.
 Operations were concentrated at Murtala Muhammed International Airport and served both domestic and international destinations mainly concentrated in West Africa; the network also had points in Europe, North America and Saudi Arabia.
 The airline was managed by a number of foreign companies, including British Airways, KLM and South African Airways.